-It is not known whether the WSP uranium urine data were adjusted for excretions of environmental sources of uranium.
-It is likely that the data were not adjusted.
+It is not known if the WSP uranium urine data were adjusted for excretions of environmental sources of uranium.
+It is likely they were not.
 Measurements more sensitive than the Dupree (1979b, p.
-26) value of $0.002 \pm 0.002$ mg/L made during the remediation period on persons in the WSP vicinity not occupationally exposed to uranium indicated a geometric mean of $0.05205 \, \mu \text{g/L}$ ( $0.00005205 \, \text{mg/L}$ ), "with variation as high as $0.3016 \, \mu \text{g}$ uranium per liter of urine at two standard deviations (e.g., 94.5% of the population) (DOE 2001b, p.
-23)."
+26) value of 0.002 ±0.002 mg/L during the remediation period on persons in the WSP vicinity not occupationally exposed to uranium indicated a geometric mean (GM) of 0.05205 μg/L (0.00005205 mg/L), "with variation as high as 0.3016 μg uranium per liter of urine at two standard deviations (e.g., 94.5% of the population)" (DOE 2001b, p.
+23).
 Because these values are very low, DRs should disregard this source of interference and use the WSP uranium urine data as recorded.

 Possible contamination of a urine sample from uranium on the hands or clothing cannot be ruled out, especially for grab samples after work.
-Resampling for results over the action levels (Section 5.3.1.1.2) would catch cases of excessive contamination.
+Resampling for results over the action levels (Section 5.3.1.1.2) would have revealed cases of excessive contamination.
 There are numerous uncertainties generic to fluorometric uranium measurements.
 Sample-specific uncertainties were not recorded.
 There is no reason to believe that the quality of WSP measurements was significantly different from the quality at other facilities of that era.